520 Newport Center Drive

 Newport Beach, CA 92660

 Krista deBoer is a Senior Associate at Bick Law LLP.
-Krista represents clients in all phases of environmental and business litigation.
-She has experience working with clients from a variety of industries, including food and beverage, healthcare, residential development, oil and gas, aerospace and defense, retail, and pharmaceutical in regulatory compliance, enforcement, and corporate transactional matters.
-Her practice focuses on Clean Water Act, California Water Code, CERCLA allocation and cost-recovery, Clean Air Act, Endangered Species Act, and CEQA.
+Krista represents clients in all phases of environmental and business litigation, enforcement defense, regulatory compliance, and corporate transactional matters.
+She has experience working with private clients from a variety of industries, including food and beverage, healthcare, residential development, oil and gas, aerospace and defense, retail, and pharmaceutical.
+She also represents clients from the public sector, such as port and irrigation districts.
+Krista’s practice focuses on Clean Water Act, California Water Code, CERCLA allocation and cost-recovery, Clean Air Act, Endangered Species Act, CEQA, and environmental torts.

-While receiving her Juris Doctor degree, Krista served as the president and founding member of the Harvard Food Law Society, was a teaching assistant for the Negotiation Workshop, and an editor of the Harvard Environmental Law Review.
-She also was a Lecturer on Law at Boston College, and in law school and beyond she co-facilitated negotiation trainings for corporate clients and for international groups of professionals from the public and private sectors.
+While receiving her Juris Doctor degree, Krista served as the president and founding member of the Harvard Food Law Society, and was a teaching assistant for the Negotiation Workshop, an editor of the Harvard Environmental Law Review, and a Lecturer on Law at Boston College.
+Beginning in law school and continuing today, Krista co-facilitates negotiation trainings for corporate clients and for international groups of professionals from the public and private sectors.

 - Harvard Law School, J.D., cum laude, 2012